paigeruten/buskatoon/README.md

 ## TODO

 * Display (and maybe zoom into) your location
-* Show a timer that estimates how long till the next update (with a note about how data tends to be 20 seconds out of date)
-* Figure out better way of showing the buss's's location history.
-Maybe only show it when clicking on a bus, or fade out the colours of each line
 * Show your current location
 * Better browser compatibility?
 * Use webpack or something instead of loading JS libraries from various CDNs?